 For SSI, we examine the qualities that prompted participation in the study versus other sample dispositions, including not having the technological opportunity to participate (no Internet on phone), not having interest in participating, and not having the technical skill required (unsuccessful download).
-Differences are shown in the subsequent table.
+Differences are shown on a table in the full report.

 We also used Amazon.com’s mTurk to gather respondents. mTurk respondents were required to be 18 years of age or older, to be U.S. residents, and to indicate that they were willing to participate in a study that would require them to download a popular app on their smartphone.
 The pre-wave of the study on mTurk was completed by 283 respondents from August 4-9.
 Of these, we invited 253 to participate in the post-wave.
 Respondents were not invited for the post-wave if they reported that they weren’t able to correctly install the app or notifications as requested (n = 24) or did not provide a headline indicating that they had correctly installed the app (n = 6).
 Of the 253 receiving an invitation to complete the post-wave, 199 (79%) completed the post-wave.
 The post-wave was conducted from August 17-24.